mconf/docs-org/_posts/2017-07-31-mconf-web-development.md

 ```

 * Configuration files.
 You need to create and edit the files below.
 They don't exist yet in your repository, but they all have example files in the same directory that can be copied and used.
 The files are:
   * `config/database.yml`: Configures the database.
 Use the user `mconf` and the password you configured on MySQL in the step below.
-See [[this page|Configuration-Files#configuring-the-database-databaseyml]] for more details about it.
+See [this page]({% post_url 2017-07-30-mconf-web-configuration %}#configuration-files) for more details about it.
   * `config/setup_conf.yml`: Contains the basic configuration data that will be used during the database setup and when the application is initialized.
-See [[this page|Configuration-Files#configuring-the-application-setup_confyml]] for more details about it.
+See [this page]({% post_url 2017-07-30-mconf-web-configuration %}#configuration-files) for more details about it.

 * Setup the database.
 It will drop and recreate your **development** database and create the seeding data you need to run the application.